Sang-Buster/Force-Fusion/README.md

    # Copy the example environment file
    cp .env.example .env
    ```
-   - You can get a `MAPBOX_ACCESS_TOKEN` by signing up at https://www.mapbox.com/
+   - You can get a `MAPBOX_TOKEN` by signing up at https://www.mapbox.com/
    - Update the `CSV_PATH` if you want to use a custom database file
    - Update the `VEH_MODEL_PATH` if you want to use a custom vehicle model
+   - Update the `WS_PORT` if you want to use a custom websocket port
+   - Modify more variables in `.env` as needed

 7. **Install ruff and pre-commit:**
    ```bash